|

 Studying Away From Home

-Sooner or later you will want to do some study away from home.
-This may just be at the library or local park, but it could also be on a trip abroad to try out your linguistic skills!
+Sooner or later you will want to continue your study out in the world where it's not possible to carry all your books and computer.
+This may just be at the library or park, but it could also be on a trip abroad to try out your linguistic skills!
 You will need a simple quick reference that is easily portable.

 If you are on a budget, get a paper version instead.